-29.1 We will not be liable to you to the extent that we fail to perform, or delay, any of our obligations under this student agreement directly or indirectly because of an Event Outside Our Control.
-An Event Outside Our Control is any act or event beyond our reasonable control including civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not) or threat or preparation for war, fire, explosion, storm, flood, earthquake, subsidence, epidemic/pandemic or other natural disaster, or failure of public or private telecommunications networks.
+29.1 We will not be liable to you if we fail to perform, or delay, any of our obligations under this student agreement because of an Event Outside Our Control.
+An Event Outside Our Control is any act or event beyond our reasonable control including civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not) or threat or preparation for war, fire, explosion, storm, flood, earthquake, subsidence, epidemic or other natural disaster, or failure of public or private telecommunications networks.

 If an Event Outside Our Control affects our performance under this student agreement, we will contact you as soon as reasonably possible.
-While the Event Outside Our Control continues and for a reasonable reinstatement period after it ends, the affected obligations will not apply.
-We will start to perform the affected obligations again as soon as reasonably possible when the Event Outside Our Control ends.
+The affected obligations are suspended and our time for performance is extended while the Event Outside Our Control continues.
+We will start to perform our obligations again as soon as reasonably possible when the Event Outside Our Control ends.